nameko/nameko/docs/testing.rst

 Integration Testing
 -------------------

-Integration testing in nameko means testing the interface between a number of services.
+Integration testing in Nameko means testing the interface between a number of services.
 The recommended way is to run all the services being tested in the normal way, and trigger behaviour by "firing" an entrypoint using a helper:

 .. literalinclude:: examples/testing/integration_test.py